-There are 3 types of ‘Cyclists be aware’ signage:
+There are 3 types of signage – ‘warning’. ‘instructional’ and ‘offensive.’

-Any accredited company that displays signage that is considered offensive or distasteful will receive a request from FORS for the signage to be removed or replaced.
+Offensive signage fitted to vehicles will result in a Major Action Point at FORS audit.
 Failure to remove such signage will result in suspension from FORS until it is removed or replaced.

 Where it is impractical to display the warning signage on the rear of the vehicle (for example obstruction caused by a beaver-tail or similar), the signage should be placed in a prominent position clearly visible to cyclists and other road users.

 Vehicles of 3.5 tonnes gross vehicle weight and under (such as vans) do not need to be equipped with warning signage unless the operator is contractually obliged to do so.LOGIN to download or order the warning graphics